 But be warned…

-Cases will be a great thing!
-But, like all dog breeds out there, some dogs are simply better suited for some owners and vice versa.
-This is why in this article, we wanted to take a moment and discuss what it might be like to own one of these little guys this way you won’t have any regrets if you do end up adopting a Lhasapoo puppy or a Lhasapoo rescue dog.
+The Lhasapoo is an amiable and affectionate creature.
+If you happen to find yourself in a room with a few available for adoption, there is a perfect chance you’ll end up being the proud new owner of one, which, in most cases, will be a great thing!
+But, like all dog breeds, some dogs are better suited for some owners and vice versa.
+This is why, in this article, we wanted to take a moment and discuss what it might be like to own one of these little guys.
+This way, you won’t have any regrets if you adopt a Lhasapoo puppy or a Lhasapoo rescue dog.

 So, without further ado, let’s dive right in!

 Original Purpose: Companionship